GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Hostile Negotiations from the Negotiator's Dilemma gear set bypasses their armor plating
 - Pestilence ticks bypass their armor plating
 - using a Demolisher Firefly while they're disrupted bypasses their armor plating and can one shot them on offensive skill builds
+- the flamethrower's stream bypasses their health, it's not efficient on higher difficulties though as it requires burning a lot of fuel to kill a single one
 - the Firestarter shotgun (from the Firewall specialization) allows you to put them on fire by lowering their fire resistance
 - 3 variants with different weak points, causing them to stop working for a few seconds when destroyed: